OpenLightingProject/rdm-app/README.md

 ## Development Setup

 On the production instance, the javascript is minified using [UglifyJS](http://lisperator.net/uglifyjs/).
-Before you start changing on the code, or deploy to appengine you'll need to download the javascript tools that are used for this process.
+Before you start changing the code, or deploy to appengine you'll need to download the javascript tools that are used for this process.

 The tools are managed using [nodejs](https://github.com/joyent/node)'s package manager [npm](https://github.com/npm/npm).
-The packages are downloaded using NPM & [bower](https://github.com/bower/bower) and bower is called using [grunt](https://github.com/gruntjs/grunt)
+The packages are downloaded using npm and [bower](https://github.com/bower/bower).
+Bower is called using [grunt](https://github.com/gruntjs/grunt)

-If all of this seems rather complex don't despair, one everything is installed it's very easy to use.
+If all of this seems rather complex don't despair, once everything is installed it's very easy to use.

-1, Install NPM.
+1, Install npm.

 2, Install grunt-cli globally yourself by running either
 ```bash